Diani

 It is a beach on the Indian Ocean coast of Kenya.
 It is located 30 kilometers (19 miles) south of Mombasa.
 A drive to Diani takes approximately 8 hours from Nairobi and 1 hour via the Likoni ferry, or by flight from Wilson Airport in Nairobi, a 1-hour flight with a scenic aerial view.

-Diani Reserves, Parks & Scenic Places
+Diani Beach Reserves, Parks & Scenic Places

 Diani Turtle Watch is home to the gentle giants of the ocean.
 Annually, endangered sea turtles make their way onto Diani’s shores to nest, making their survival not fully guaranteed.
 Diani Turtle Watch dedicates itself to protecting these ancient turtles through their nesting period, rescue operations, and community awareness.
 Visit this amazing Diani Turtle Watch and witness baby turtles hatching!